• Skip to Content

 Orchestral Conducting

-Jeff Meyer was appointed professor of music in orchestral conducting at the Indiana University Jacobs School of Music in 2023.
+Jeffery Meyer is professor of music in orchestral conducting and cochair of the Department of Orchestral Conducting at the Indiana University Jacobs School of Music, where he has been on faculty since 2023.

-Meyer holds degrees in piano and composition and completed a Doctor of Musical Arts in Piano Performance degree with Gilbert Kalish at the State University of New York at Stony Brook.
+Meyer holds degrees in piano as well as composition and completed his Doctor of Musical Arts in Piano Performance with Gilbert Kalish at the State University of New York at Stony Brook.

 • Faculty Directory